marionmaiden/docs/kubernetes.md

     - **NodePort**: Exposes each service on the same port of each separate node (the service can be accessed from outside the cluster using `Node_IP`:`Node_Port`)
     - **LoadBalancer**: Creates an external load balancer in the current cluster and assigns a fixed external ip to the service.
     - **ExternalName**: Maps the service to the contents of the `externalName`field (`xyz.com`).
 This type requires v1.7+ of kube-dns, or CoreDNS version 0.0.8+.
-- `kubectl expose deployment/kubernetes-bootcamp --type="NodePort" --port 8080` exposes a deployment as a NodePort service under the port 8080
+- Exposes a deployment as a NodePort service under the port 8080: `kubectl expose deployment/kubernetes-bootcamp --type="NodePort" --port 8080`
-- `kubectl delete service --selector app=kubernetes-bootcamp` delete by label
+- Delete service by label: `kubectl delete service --selector app=kubernetes-bootcamp`
-- `kubectl delete service/servicename` delete by service name
+- Delete by service name: `kubectl delete service/servicename`

 ## Kubectl Labels
 - List pod/deployment/replicasSet/service labels: `kubectl get pods --show-labels`